mfcabrera/mac-ansible/README.md

 5. `pip install ansible` (always the best way to install Ansible)
 6. Then `./playbook.yml`

-Fork!
 Copy!
 Adapt!
 ------------------

-This is distributed under the Unlicense so you can do whatever you want with it, see LICENSE.
+I recommend to copy this repo and adapt it to the particular needs.